 - Permanent disabilities, impairments, and disfigurement

 - Loss of enjoyment of life and a decrease in the person’s quality of life

 - Psychological injuries, including depression, anxiety, and PTSD

 Money cannot undo the damages caused by a distracted driver.
 However, a monetary award can help the accident victim pay for health care, personal care, and other needs.
 A large enough award may also deter the driver and other drivers from texting while driving.

 What Should You Do After a Car Accident Caused by a Distracted Driver?

 Insurance laws in Florida can be confusing.
-Under the state’s no-fault insurance laws, your must first make a claim with your insurance provider under your PIP coverage to recover damages.
+Under the state’s no-fault insurance laws, you must first make a claim with your insurance provider under your PIP coverage to recover damages.
 If you sustained serious injuries in the accident, you might also be able to file a claim against the at-fault driver.
-However, you must prove that your injuries meet the serious injury threshold and the other driver caused the crash.
+However, you must prove that your injuries meet the serious injury threshold and that the other driver caused the crash.